 A person who is not liable to be registered under section 22 or section 24 may get himself registered voluntarily.
-In case of voluntary registration, all provisions of this Act, as are applicable to a registered person, shall apply to such voluntarily registered person.
+In case of voluntary registration, all provisions of this Act, as are applicable to a registered person, shall apply to voluntarily registered person.
+However, once a person obtains voluntary registration, he has to pay tax even though his aggregate turnover does not exceed ₹ 40 lakh/₹ 20 lakh/₹ 10 lakh, as the case may be.

-However, once a person obtains voluntary registration, he has to pay tax even though his aggregate turnover does not exceed the applicable threshold limit for registration (₹ 40 lakh/ ₹ 20 lakh/ ₹ 10 lakh, as the case may be).
 Voluntary registration is usually obtained by businesses for ensuring seamless flow of credit to their customers.